'March 4 Trump' Supporters Gather in Cities Across the U.S.

+In Berkeley, California, punches were thrown and smoke bombs were set off during demonstrations.
+In Olympia, Washington, four people were arrested for assault on a police during a clash between demonstrators, Washington State Patrol Sgt.
+James Prouty said.

+Trump’s claims that former President Barack Obama ordered the former real estate mogul’s “‘wires tapped’ in Trump Tower just before the victory” remained at the forefront of some Trump supporters’ minds at a rally of several hundred in New York City.

-issued a statement disputing the president’s claims, hundreds of Trump supporters gathered outside Trump Tower in New York, demanding answers.
+A spokesman for Obama called the claim “unequivocally false.”
+Hundreds of Trump supporters gathered outside Trump Tower in New York.
 Blaring vuvuzelas and shouting “don’t wiretap me bro,” many said they are frustrated at the division throughout the country.

-Jovi Vaughn, who helped organize Saturday’s rally outside Trump Tower, insisted that he’s there to unite the country under the president.
-His message resonated across the country, from Texas and North Carolina to Colorado and Iowa.
-Although the crowds that gathered were smaller than previous anti-Trump protests, the supporters made their voices heard.
+Jovi Vaughn, who helped organize Saturday’s rally outside Trump Tower, said he was there to unite the country under the president.
+Although the crowds that gathered at demonstrations across the country were smaller than previous anti-Trump protests, the supporters made their voices heard.

 Jessica Castro and Randy Behm drove from Lancaster, Pennsylvania, just to attend the march.
 Draped in a Trump/Pence flag, Castro said she would like to see the media spend more time covering the president’s allegations of Obama’s wrongdoings.